dakadkart/xyz-documentation/docs/cli/topics/cli.md

     here xyz upload YOUR_SPACE_ID -f /Users/xyz/big_data.csv -s

-!!! note
+> #### Note

-    When a file is streamed with `-s` it is not loaded into memory and -a is not available to preview and assign tags.
+> When a file is streamed with `-s` it is not loaded into memory and -a is not available
+> to preview and assign tags.
 You can specify tags using `-p`.

-!!! note
+***

+> #### Info
-    HERE XYZ is a database.
-Databases trade off storage space for speed, and your data will always take up more space in XYZ than it does in a static file.
-When a file is uploaded into an XYZ Space, features, their properties, and the geometries are broken out into multiple tables, indexed and tagged.
-All of this lets you query your geospatial data on demand, and access it dynamically as vector tiles.
+> HERE XYZ is a database.
+Databases trade off storage space for speed, and your data will always
+> take up more space in XYZ than it does in a static file.
+When a file is uploaded into an XYZ Space,
+> features, their properties, and the geometries are broken out into multiple tables, indexed and
+> tagged.
+All of this lets you query your geospatial data on demand, and access it dynamically as
+> vector tiles.
 You can check the size of your XYZ Spaces in your account dashboard or the CLI.

 ##### Upload a Shapefile